Are you struggling with addiction?

 You may even need to change your route home to avoid an old haunt.
 Do whatever you need to do to stick to positive and healthy environments.

 5. Be Kind to Yourself

 When you have an addiction, it can be easy to beat yourself up and feel shame, anger, or guilt over it.
 Be mindful of the way you treat yourself.
 Practice positive self-talk and daily affirmations to remind yourself of the good things.

 Sometimes, sober techniques aren’t enough on their own.
 If you’re looking for some extra help, licensed professionals can help to keep you on track.

-At Taylor Recovery, we provide several different types of rehabilitation treatments, including one-on-one therapy, group workshops, meditation, and even acupuncture.
+At Taylor Recovery, we provide several different types of rehab treatments, including one-on-one therapy, group workshops, meditation, and even acupuncture.
 To find out more, read about our outpatient services.